Humanities and Catholic Studies Courses

 Raymond Hain (Philosophy and Humanities)

-3 Credits, CRN 1920, T/W/F 10:30-11:20
+3 Credits, CRN 2242, M/W/F 1:30-2:20

 No prerequisites and open to all students; required for Catholic Studies majors; satisfies the Philosophy requirement of the Core Curriculum.

 This course is an interdisciplinary consideration of God and the transcendent.
 It introduces the history, methods, and importance of humanistic reflection on the source and measure of all created things and its influence on human culture.
 Themes include the existence and nature of God, our experience of the divine, the search for transcendent meaning, and the human aspiration to contemplative union.
+Satisfies the Philosophy requirement of the Core Curriculum.

-HUM 325 – The Catholic Intellectual Tradition
+HUM 326 – The Dominican Intellectual Tradition

-3 Credits, CRN 1916, T/W/F 9:30-10:20
+3 Credits, CRN 2254, T/Th 11:30-12:45

 No prerequisites and open to all students; satisfies a core requirement for Catholic Humanities minors and Catholic Studies majors; satisfies the Writing I proficiency of the Core Curriculum.